awb99/scriptcs/README.md

 Script Packs can be used to further reduce the amount of code you need to write when working with common frameworks.

 * In an empty directory, install the [ScriptCs.WebApi](https://nuget.org/packages/ScriptCs.WebApi/) script pack from NuGet.
-The script pack automatically imports the Web API namespaces and provides a convenient factory method for initializing the Web API host.
+The script pack will automatically imports the Web API namespaces and provides a convenient factory method for initializing the Web API host.
 It also replaces the default `ControllerResolver` with a custom implementation that allows Web API to discover controllers declared in scripts.

 ```batchfile
 scriptcs -install ScriptCs.WebApi